-BREATHE LA’s O24u® environmental educational program empowers youth in underserved Los Angeles communities with the health education tools necessary to improve their indoor and outdoor environments, manage lung health risks, and prevent related illnesses such as asthma.
-The program uniquely addresses environmental education and encourages youth to become advocates for clean air and healthy lungs by promoting sustainable behaviors in support of a healthier environment and greater lung health for themselves and their community.
+The O24U® program reaches elementary and middle school students in underserved and disparately impacted Los Angeles County communities, providing them with health education and advocacy tools necessary to empower them to improve their indoor and outdoor environments, manage asthma health risks such as navigating environmental triggers.
+The program uniquely provides environmental education and encourages youth to become advocates for clean air and healthy lungs by promoting sustainable behaviors in support of a healthier environment and greater lung health for themselves and their community.

-The O24u® curriculum consists of seven distinct modules:
+The O24U® curriculum consists of three distinct modules:

 Modules include fun, interactive activities that educate and empower students to become advocates for clean air within their homes, schools and communities.